What are Nature spirits and Fairies?

 But not all nature spirits are what we would regard as beautiful or well-disposed towards human beings.
 We hear an echo of this in the folk tales about changelings left in place of stolen human babies by the fairies, or mischief-making gnomes and pixies who wreak havoc when they are crossed or annoyed.
 Some nature spirits are spiteful and cruel and can do harm if they are given the chance.
 But we should remember that this is not through any evil intention on the part of such beings, for as we have said earlier, they are in their lower ranks simply the unconscious agents of the universal laws.
 One might as well call a flame cruel for burning us when we put our hand in the fire, or the wind malicious when a sudden gust blows our umbrella inside out!

 Most nature spirits are not even aware that there are such creatures as human beings and avoid them if they possibly can.
 You may say that the nature spirits are wise to do so and we would not disagree with you!

 So we have learnt that nature spirits or elementals (the same thing) both surround us and are within us at all times.
 They produce the phenomena we know as light, heat, magnetism, growth, decay, and so on.
 They dwell in the very marrow and sinews of our bodies and regulate the blood in our veins and the various chemical processes that sustain us.
 They manipulate the formation of minerals, the growth of crystals, the development of plants and animals, and the awakening within them of the first germ of consciousness.
-The trained Seer sees and knows them as they are, and in the great Occult Orders, a few of which still exist today, the pupils learn their secrets; long forgotten now by most and veiled from vulgar gaze.
+The trained Seer sees and knows them as they are, and in the genuine Occult Orders, a few of which still exist today, the pupils learn their secrets; long forgotten now by most and veiled from vulgar gaze.

 Books about nature spirits and fairies